-Dr. David Kang is one of the few surgeons dually trained in both oral and maxillofacial surgery and head and neck oncologic and microvascular reconstructive surgery.
+Dr. David Kang is one of the few surgeons dually trained in both adult and pediatric head and neck oncologic and microvascular reconstructive surgery and oral and maxillofacial surgery.
 His practice is focused on the treatment of head and neck cancers (including oral cancers involving the tongue and jaw and rare odontogenic tumors such as ameloblastoma)

 and the reconstruction of the most complex facial defects resulting from trauma or oncologic extirpation.
 Dr. Kang will not only treat and manage the disease, but also will alleviate the distress caused by the fear and unknown of a terrible diagnosis.

 Dr. Kang is board certified, a Diplomate of the American Board of Oral and Maxillofacial Surgery, Fellow of the American Academy of Craniomaxillofacial Surgery, and Fellow of the American College of Surgeons.
 In addition, he is one of a few doctors to hold a Certificate in Added Qualification (CAQ) in head and neck surgery and microvascular surgery.
 He is the medical and fellowship director of head and neck surgery at Methodist Medical Center Dallas and the chief of maxillofacial surgery and trauma.
 He continues to actively participate in clinical research with numerous scientific articles and textbook chapters, and he is a peer reviewer for several medical journals.